Flowdown Requirements: What They Are and Why They Matter

 Documentation controls are inconsistent

-Without structured control, flowdown requirements become invisible liabilities.
+Without structure, flowdown requirements become invisible liabilities.

 Common Examples of Flowdown Requirements

-In regulated industries, flowdown requirements may include:
+In regulated industries, flowdown clauses may include:

 Quality System Compliance